 Interfaith Worship Service

-Held in the Chapel on the third Monday at 11:00 a.m.
+Held in the Chapel on the second Thursday of every month at 11:00 a.m.

 Presider and Preacher is a visiting clergy person.